Nissan Note: Note Autech Crossover

 The Note Autech Crossover went on sale in October 2021 in Japan.
 It is a version of the Note with crossover body, with exclusive blue signature LEDs, metal-finish door mirrors, 25 mm of increased ground clearance via retuned suspension and larger diameter tyres.
 Initial grades include X and X Four.
+The Autech Crossover was facelifted in May 2024, shortly after the rest of the Note lineup.
+The new model has redesigned bumpers and additional metal-finish elements including roof rails and a trim piece at the rear bumpers.

 Powertrain

 Reception

 In 2013, the Note won the RJC Car of the Year award, beating out the Suzuki Wagon R and the Mazda CX-5.
 Five years later, it became the top-selling compact car in Japan for 2018 and won the Japanese environmental award on the same year.